 During my research I was looking for two things: price and convenience.

 I am not aware of what kind of price point to expect for the tickets so this means I don’t know if a price I was seeing was cheap or expensive.
 You will want to do this as well so you get the most up to date values for comparison.
-There were three places I got my data at the time:
+There were four places I got my data at the time:

 - values cited by the Man in Seat 61

 - prices quoted to me by local agencies

 The fourth one was the cheapest option accessible to me then.